Skip to main content

 VCBB Town Match Program For Broadband

+Local ARPA Funds are an important piece of the funding puzzle.
 For those Vermont towns that elected the standard allowance for their ARPA funds, spending their money on broadband has become even simpler and easier.

-Potential Uses of Local ARPA Funds:
+Potential Uses of Local ARPA Funds

 • Effectively address local needs and overcome obstacles unique to the town.